AsPrisc/Priscilla/CV.md

 Martínez-Cedillo.
 A.P, Quiroz Villasana.
 D, Reyes Zacarias.
 M, Albrino Hernandez.
 M., (2018) From the comprehension to the understanding: A program to acquire ethical values for kindergarteners: Book Presentation.
 Congreso Internacional de Innovacion Educativa, ITESM, Monterrey.

-Orezza de la Mora, C. & Martínez-Cedillo.
-A.P, , (2018) Análisis crítico del Método Filadelfia en la incorporación del Modelo Educativo en la edad preescolar.
-Congreso Internacional de Innovacion Educativa, ITESM, Monterrey.

-Martínez-Cedillo.
-A.P, Reyes Zacarias.
-M, Albrino Hernandez.
-M., (2017) From the comprehension to the understanding: A program to acquire ethical values for kindergarteners.
-Congreso Internacional de Innovacion Educativa, ITESM, Monterrey.

 Cedillo Rios, E; Martinez-Cedillo.
 A.P; Chacon, F & Barragán, O (2016) The working memory performance in children with a learning disorder, Asociación Mexicana de Neuropsicologia: Monterrey.

-Martinez-Cedillo.
-A.P; Chacon, F & Barragán, O (2016) The cognitive profile of the Sluggish Cognitive Tempo and ADHD in Mexican Population.
-Asociación Mexicana de Neuropsicologia: Monterrey.

 ## Poster Presentation.